The McMahon/Holiday Reading List: 20 History Books Worth Your Time

 The book’s primary strength lies in its thorough research and ability to present a nuanced view of the Viking era.
 However, some readers might find the level of detail overwhelming, especially those looking for a more casual read.

-Comparing it to other works on Viking history, Price’s book stands out for its depth of research and engaging narrative.
+Compared with other works on Viking history, Price’s book stands out for its depth of research and engaging narrative.
 It complements other historical accounts by providing a more rounded and humanized view of the Vikings.

 Rating: 4 out of 5 stars.
 “Children of Ash and Elm” is a must-read for anyone interested in the Vikings, offering a comprehensive, insightful, and beautifully written account of their history and legacy.